 Rhonda was trained in family therapy at the Bouverie Centre/La Trobe University where she also completed a PhD.
 She is also a Senior Lecturer in Mental Health at Deakin University and continues to be active in research focusing on health disparities among LGBTI populations.

-Appointments available at Northside on Thursdays and Fridays
+Appointments available at Northside on Fridays